Home » Hawaii Travel Tips » Best Things to Do » Things to Do in Hawaii with Kids: Honolulu Museum of Art on Oahu

 Why is the Honolulu Museum of Art Important?

-We play an important role in presenting and preserving art from around the world, and making it accessible for future generations.
+At this Oahu museum, we play an important role in presenting and preserving art from around the world and making it accessible for future generations.

-The museum hosts free field trips to over 15,000 students annually, some of whom are experiencing an art museum for the very first time.
+The Honolulu Art Museum hosts free field trips to over 15,000 students annually, some of whom are experiencing an art museum for the very first time.

 Why should Tourists Visit the Honolulu Museum of Art on their Oahu vacation?